mangpo/greenthumb/README.md

 Run `racket optimize.rkt --help` to see all supported arguments and what their default values are.

 ### Outputs
-The superoptimizer will create an output directory that contains `driver-<id>.rkt` files.
-The default output directory is named `output`.
-You can specify output directory name using `-d` flag.
-The number of `driver-<id>.rkt` files is equal to the number of search instances specified.
-Each `driver-<id>.rkt` file is used for executing a search instance.
+An output directory containing `driver-<id>.rkt` files will be created.
+The default name of the output directory is `output`.
+Use `-d` flag to specify the output directory's name.
+Each `driver-<id>.rkt` file runs a search instance.

 Each `driver-<id>.rkt`
-- updates the most optimal program found so far in `driver-<id>.best` and `best.s` (best of all search instances)
+- updates the shared file `best.s`, which always contains the current best program, if the search instance finds a better program than the current best.
-- updates `summary` file, which contains statistic of best programs found at different points of time
+- updates `summary` file, which contains the statistic of best programs found at different points of time.
 - writes debug and error messages to `driver-<id>.log`
-- updates the statistic information in `driver-<id>.stat` every 1000 iterations by overwriting the old content if using the stochastic search.

 At the beginning, the search driver will report the numbers of search instances allocated for different search techniques.